Two-Musketeers/Food4Student-client/README.md

 Make a Here SDK account, and get the keys.

-Copy the content of file `secret.properties.example` into a file named  `secret.properties` in the root directory.
+Copy the content of file `secret.example.properties` into a file named  `secret.properties` in the root directory.

 Add your needed values into each line.
 For example: